Lost Tapes

 Lost Tapes is an American fiction television series that aired on Animal Planet.
 Produced by Go Go Luckey Entertainment, the program presents reenacted found footage depicting traumatic encounters with creatures cryptozoological, supernatural, mythological or extraterrestrial.
 Creatures featured include Bigfoot, the chupacabra, vampires, werewolves, and reptilians.

 The pilot ("Chupacabra") aired on Animal Planet on October 30, 2008, for Halloween, but the series officially premiered on January 6, 2009.
 Animal Planet commissioned a second season, which premiered on September 29, 2009.
 Season 3 premiered on September 28, 2010, with episodes featuring creatures such as zombies and the Kraken.
 The show also used to air on Planet Green.

 Overview

 Lost Tapes depicts traumatic scenarios where people are attacked and/or killed by mysterious, dangerous, deadly, wild, and ferocious paranormal cryptids.
 The series is shot in a documentary style.
 Most episodes begin with a quick introduction of facts, which include interviews with experts explaining scientific theories or facts and folklore behind the episode's titular creature.
 In the second season, some episodes began with footage of a person being violently attacked and often killed by the episode's creature, an introduction meant to set up the events of each episode.
 In the third season, every episode had such an introduction.
-The events of every episode in all three seasons are accompanied by videos of scientists, cryptozoologists, and folklorists giving their very thoughts and opinions of the creatures, which are called Lost Tapes: Revelations.
+The events of every episode in all three seasons are accompanied by videos of scientists, cryptozoologists, and folklorists giving their thoughts and opinions of the creatures, which are called Lost Tapes: Revelations.